 To support our teaching of mathematics we use a range of concrete objects (Numicom, Cubes, Two Sided Counters, Tens Frames, Bead Strings, Tens and Ones, Place Value Counters) and allow children to manipulate and learn by doing, seeing and discussing.
 This supports them developing a strong sense of number, mathematical understanding and being able to make connections as they use a variety of resources to explore number patterns and the four operations (addition, subtraction, multiplication, division).

 When children become confident using practical resources to aid their calculations and mathematical understanding, they are encouraged to use pictorial methods including jottings or pictures, bar models, whole part model, number lines and partitioning.
-Examples of these methods can be found in the ???????
+Examples of these methods can be found in the maths videos.

 Developing a strong and secure understanding of maths concepts and number fluency provides children with the knowledge to solve abstract calculations.
 Before moving to problem solving and being able to explain and justify how they calculated an answer or solved a problem.
 Daily mathematics lesson provide opportunities for problem solving, reasoning and mathematical investigations.